yeager20001118/AdapTesting/README.md

 Our initial release focuses on implementing comprehensive two-sample testing methods, with planned extensions to include independence testing and other frequently used hypothesis tests in subsequent releases.
 Through AdapTesting, we aim to democratize statistical testing in machine learning by providing a unified, efficient, and accessible framework that bridges the gap between theoretical methods and practical applications.

-## Methods for TST - referenced paper
+## Methods for Two-sample Testing - referenced paper

 - Median Heuristics - [Large Sample Analysis of the Median Heuristic](https://arxiv.org/pdf/1707.07269)
 - MMD-FUSE - [MMD-FUSE: Learning and Combining Kernels for Two-Sample Testing Without Data Splitting](https://arxiv.org/pdf/2306.08777)